berkerpeksag/notes/books/such-such-were-the-joys.md

 a commercial venture.
 A child believes that the school exists to educate and that the school-master disciplines him either for his own good, or from a love of bullying.

+She had a hardly-varying vocabulary of praise and abuse, a whole series of set phrased, each of which promptly called forth the appropriate response.
+There was ‘Buck up, old chap!’, which inspired one to paroxysms of energy; there was ‘Don't be such a fool!’ (or, ‘It's pathetic, isn't it?’), which made one feel a born idiot; and there was ‘It isn't very straight of you, is it?’, which always brought one to the brink of tears.
+And yet all the while, at the middle of one's heart, there seemed to stand an incorruptible inner self who knew that whatever one did — whether one laughed or snivelled or went into frenzies of gratitude for small favours — one's only true feeling was hatred.

+The various codes which were presented to you at St Cyprian's — religious, moral social and intellectual — contradicted one another if you worked out their implications.
+The essential conflict was between the tradition of nineteenth-century asceticism and the actually existing luxury and snobbery of the pre-1914 age.
+On the one side were low-church Bible Christianity, sex puritanism, insistence on hard work, respect for academic distinction, disapproval of self-indulgence: on the other, contempt for ‘braininess’, and worship of games, contempt for foreigners and the working class, an almost neurotic dread of poverty, and, above all, the assumption not only that money and privilege are the things that matter, but that it is better to inherit them than to have to work for them.
+Broadly, you were bidden to be at once a Christian and a social success, which is impossible.

+But it was clear that I could never find my way into that paradise, to which you did not really belong unless you were born into it.
+You could only make money, if at all by a mysterious operation called ‘going to the city’, and when you came out of the City, having won you £100,000, you were fat and old.
+But the truly enviable thing about the top-notchers was that they were rich while young.
+For people like me, the ambitious middle class, the examination-passers, only a bleak, laborious kind of success was possible.
+You clambered upwards on a ladder of scholarships into the Civil Service or the Indian Civil Service, or possibly you became a barrister.
+And if at any point you ‘slacked’ or ‘went off’ and missed one of the rungs in the ladder, you became ‘a little office boy at forty pounds a year’.

+You were supposed to love God, and I did not question this.
+Till the age of about fourteen I believed in God, and believed that the accounts given of him were true.
+But I was well aware that I did not love him.
+On the contrary, I hated him, just as I hated Jesus and the Hebrew patriarchs.
+If I had sympathetic feelings towards any character in the Old Testament, it was towards such people as Cain, Jezebel, Haman, Agag, Sisera: in the New Testament my friends, if any, were Ananias, Caiaphas, Judas and Pontius Pilate.
+But the whole business of religion seemed to be strewn with psychological impossibilities.
+The Prayer Book told you, for example, to love God and fear
+him: but how could you love someone whom you feared?

+At the time I could not see beyond the moral dilemma that is presented to the weak in a world governed by the strong: Break the rules, or perish.
+I did not see that in that case the weak have the right to make a different set of rules for themselves; because, even if such an idea had occurred to me, there was no one in my environment who could have confirmed me in it.
+I lived in a world of boys, gregarious animals questioning nothing, accepting the law of the stronger and avenging their own humiliations by passing them down to someone smaller.
+My situation was that of countless other boys, and if potentially I was more of a rebel than most, it was only because, by boyish standards, I was a poorer specimen.
+But I never did rebel intellectually, only emotionally.
+I had nothing to help me except my dumb selfishness, my inability — not, indeed, to despise myself, but to dislike myself — my instinct to survive.

+Looking back on my own childhood, after the infant years were over, I do not believe that I ever felt love for any mature person, except my mother, and even her I did not trust, in the sense that shyness made me conceal most of my real feelings from her.
+Love, the spontaneous, unqualified emotion of love, was something I could only feel for people who were young.
+Towards people who were old — and remember that ‘old’ to a child means over thirty, or even over twenty-five — I could feel reverence respect, admiration or compunction, but I seemed cut off from them by a veil of fear and shyness mixed up with physical distaste.

+All who have passed the age of thirty are joyless grotesques, endlessly fussing about things of no importance and staying alive without so far as the child can see, having anything to live for.
+Only child life is real life.
+The schoolmaster who imagines that he is loved and trusted by his boys is in fact mimicked and laughed at behind his back.
+An adult who does not seem dangerous nearly always seems ridiculous.